 the entity issuing the electronic identification means;

-any other body involved in the application for the issuance of the electronic identification means; and (f) the technical and security specifications of the issued electronic identification means.
+any other body involved in the application for the issuance of the electronic identification means; and

+the technical and security specifications of the issued electronic identification means.

 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).